spekarchik/EnchantOnce/MOD_README.md

-# 🔧 Enchanting & Repair Overhaul
+# 🔧 EnchantOnce — Enchanting & Repair Overhaul

 A minimalistic mod that reworks enchanting and repairing: fixed XP costs, enchant extraction, book copying, and full gear duplication — all using vanilla mechanics.